Shopify/slate/packages/create-slate-theme/README.md

 The `create-slate-theme` package enables users to create a new Slate project with a single command.

-For more information, visit [the Wiki](https://github.com/Shopify/slate/wiki/Create-Slate-Theme).
+For more information, visit [the documentation website](https://shopify.github.io/slate.shopify.com/docs/create-slate-theme).